dlhauer/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions allow us to persist client authentication data across requests.
+A client’s session is stored on the database, so when they make requests after logging in, their session can be authenticated.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt hashes passwords before storing them, so we’re never storing a client’s password as raw text.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt can add “salt” to a hash, a specified number of times, in order to make it harder to decrypt.

 - [ ] What are the three parts of the JSON Web Token?

+The first part is the header, which gives information about the algorithm used to encrypt the token.
+The second part is the payload, an encoded string that contains information about the client.
+Finally, the third part is the signature, the secret sauce that proves our token is valid.
+If any part of the token is tampered with manually, the token will be invalidated.

 ## Minimum Viable Product